joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/14/crosswords/daily-puzzle-2024-07-15.html

 **'I've got fight, and that's all I need': How Bob from Oban won the Scottish Open**\
-`An eagle on 16 tied Macintyre with Adam Scott for the lead.
-A birdie putt on 18 gave Macintyre the victory at Renaissance Club.`\
+`An eagle on 16 tied MacIntyre with Adam Scott for the lead.
+A birdie putt on 18 gave MacIntyre the victory at Renaissance Club.`\
 https://nytimes.com/athletic/5637143/2024/07/14/robert-macintyre-scottish-open-win/

 **From a playing and personality standout, Jacoby Jones was the perfect fit in Baltimore**\